 RHNA requirements are organized into four affordability categories, established according to the Area Median Income (AMI) of a geography.
-These categories include very low-income residential units, which are affordable to households earning less than 50% of AMI; low-income residential units, which are affordable to households earning between 50% and 80% of AMI; moderate income residential units, which are affordable to households earning between 80% and 120%; and above moderate-income residential units which are affordable to households earning upwards of 120% of AMI.
+These categories include very low-income residential units, which are affordable to households earning less than 50% of AMI; low-income residential units, which are affordable to households earning between 50% and 80% of AMI; moderate income residential units, which are affordable to households earning between 50% and 80% of AMI; moderate income residential units, which are affordable to households earning between 80% and 120%; and above moderate-income residential units which are affordable to households earning between 50% of AMI.
 The City of Hercules's RHNA is 995 units.
 The RHNA breakdown is shown in Figure 1.